Yomguithereal/furuikeya/README.md

 ##About
 Furuikeya is a small python program whose goal is to generate haikus from twitter API 1.1.

+Some of the best haikus produced by the program are published on Twitter by [@FuruikeyaBot](https://twitter.com/FuruikeyaBot).

 ##The Haiku
 What is a [Haiku](http://en.wikipedia.org/wiki/Haiku)?